PoisotLab/ms_metaweb_perspectives/README.md

 networks collected by @Hadfield2014TalTwo, using t-SVD and RDPG [see
 @Strydom2022FooWeb for the full details].
 Briefly, an RDPG decomposes a network into two subspaces (left and right), which are matrices that when multiplied give an approximation of the original network.
-The code to reproduce this example is available as supplementary material [note, for the sake of comparison, that @Strydom2021RoaPre have an example using embedding through PCA followed by prediction using a deep neural network on the same dataset].
+RDPG has the particularly desirable properties of being a graph embedding technique that produces relevant node-level feature vectors, and provides good approximations of graphs with varied structures [@Athreya2017StaInf].
+The code to reproduce this example is available as supplementary material [note, for the sake of comparison, that
+@Strydom2021RoaPre have an example using embedding through PCA followed by prediction using a deep neural network on the same dataset].
 The resulting (binary) metaweb $\mathcal{M}$ has 2131 interactions between 206 parasites and 121 hosts, and its adjacency matrix has full rank (*i.e.* it represents a space with 121 dimensions).
 All analyses were done using Julia [@Bezanson2017JulFre] version 1.7.2, *Makie.jl* [@Danisch2021MakJl], and *EcologicalNetworks.jl* [@Poisot2019EcoJl].

 ![Validation of an embedding for a host-parasite metaweb, using Random Dot Product Graphs. **A**, decrease in approximation error as the number of